ZackPouget/COMP-4990-Code-Vision/README.md

 Add your OpenAI API key to the environment variable section of your operating system.

 ## Order
+1. To run the server, you must change the directory by using this command "cd code-vision-server"
-1. Run the server with the command "node server.js"
+2. Run the server with the command "node server.js"
-2. Run the electron app with the command "npm start"
+3. Run the electron app with the command "npm start"